Very few substances can beat the likes of chlorine when it comes to sanitising a pool.

 Before you add chlorine to your pool, we’d like to reiterate the need to wear protective gear.
 Chlorine can harm your skin and cause severe problems if it gets into sensitive organs such as the eyes.

-When handling chlorine, you must always wear protective clothing such as gloves, goggles and aprons.
-Also, exercise caution when handling the pool chemicals; don’t let it get onto bare skin.
+You must always wear protective clothing such as gloves, goggles, and aprons when handling chlorine.
+Also, please exercise caution when handling pool chemicals; don’t let them get onto bare skin.

 Getting The Chlorine In Your Pool Right

 Chlorine is vital for maintaining the quality of your pool water.
-After going through the above steps, we hope you don’t have any doubts about adding chlorine to your pool.
-Remember that a backyard pool’s chlorine concentration will differ from an indoor pool's.
+After following the above steps, we hope you have no doubts about adding chlorine to your pool.
+Remember that a backyard pool’s chlorine concentration will differ from an indoor pool’s.

 That being said, we realise that the process does involve a certain amount of risk.
 That’s why, if you don’t want to undertake the task yourself, you should employ professionals to get the job done.
 This will not only save you time but also ensure your safety.